unexpectedjs/summit/state-of-unexpected/presentation.md

 ---

-## We have can scope assertions by types
+## We can scope assertions by types

 ---